 We also offer a free text support service for young people.
 If you have a student who wants to contact Netsafe directly, they can text ‘Netsafe’ to 4282.

 – Need Help Now? –

-If you are in danger or a crime is being committed, call 111 or visit your nearest police station immediately.
+If you are in danger or a crime is being committed, call 111 or immediately visit your nearest police station.

 Incident Response Plans

-Many less complex incidents can be managed by the school with appropriate planning and processes in place.
+Schools can manage many less complex incidents with appropriate planning and processes in place.
 Knowing how to respond and what first steps to take is essential to reducing further harm and minimising distress.
 Netsafe’s Incident Response Guide can be used when planning for, dealing with, or reviewing online safety incidents.